eugenia1984/english/glossary.md

 - **Organizational psychology** is a field of psychology that studies how people interact within groups, particularly in workplace settings.
 It focuses on understanding workplace dynamics, employee behavior, and organizational structure to improve the work environment and increase productivity.

+- **Organized**: means arranged or planned well, making sure everything is where it should be or done at the right time.
+For instance, She keeps the Trello board very organized.
+It means she arranges and manages the Trello board (a tool for organizing tasks and projects) in a neat and orderly way, making sure everything is well-planned and easy to find.

 - **our**: is a possessive pronoun.
 It shows that something belongs to or is related to a group that includes the speaker

 - **outdoor** means activities done outside.
 Example: `Outdoor activities involve hiking and gardening.`